uboslinux/ubos-docs/sphinx/users/devices/raspberrypi.rst

 .. code-block:: none

-   > sudo shutdown -h now
+   % sudo systemctl poweroff

 and physically connect the camera to the Pi with the appropriate cable.
 Re-apply power, and once the Pi has booted, you can take a picture with:

 .. code-block:: none

-   `/opt/vc/bin/raspistill -o mypicture.jpg`
+   /opt/vc/bin/raspistill -o mypicture.jpg

 or take a video with:

 .. code-block:: none

-   `/opt/vc/bin/raspivid -o myvideo.mpg`.
+   /opt/vc/bin/raspivid -o myvideo.mpg

 Invoke those commands without arguments to see their many options.